jsenv/core/docs/bundling/build-api.md

 ## minify

-`minify` parameter is a boolean controlling if bundle content will be minified to save bytes.
+`minify` parameter is a boolean controlling if build files will be minified to save bytes.
 This parameter is optional.

 # Shared parameters